With respect to their academic progress, Faculty in the Department of Surgery are required to participate in and are evaluated on:

 Our mentorship program for junior and mid-level faculty provides a regular and effective means of monitoring individual career plans with encouragement, suggestions and facilitation toward successful outcomes.
 Additionally, we want to provide junior and mid-level faculty, as well as residents and medical students, with visible and interactive role models of what academic surgery success looks like in the tenure and clinical tracks.

-Our Surgical Education Journal Club helps our faculty members, residents and fellows stay up to date with the latest in surgical education theories and practices.
 And our Faculty Advancement, Mentoring and Engagement (FAME) is a valuable online learning community with many tools and resources.

 See below for more information about our faculty development in the Department of Surgery:

 - Department of Surgery Appointments, Promotion and Tenure Criteria and Procedures

 - Promotion and Tenure timeline – outlines the specific steps to take when you meet the criteria and are ready to request promotion and/or tenure